fredericGette/Lumia520/content/developer_device/README.md

 - In *System*, select *Never* value for *Screen timeout (on battery)*.
 - In *System*, select *Never* value for *Screen timeout (when charging)*.
 - Quit the app and reboot the phone.

+In Field Medic:
+- Accept the *End User License Agreement*.
+- Select *Device Status* to see the current IP address of the phone.